shimspedy/sengov/content/articles/alabama-family-assistance.md

 author: john hashim
 title: Alabama Family Assistance Program
 seo_title: how to apply for Alabama Family Assistance Program
 description: Alabama's Family Assistance Program is a state initiative that provides temporary financial aid to families in need.
 In this we will give you a thorough instructions of the program, including where to apply, the application process, necessary documents, eligibility, and more.
-date: 2024-04-29T05:45:23.641Z
+date: 2024-07-30T03:12:56.753Z
-image: family.webp
+image: /free-tablet-acp-program.png
 draft: false
 ---